wheissmd/FrameTool/README.md

 ### Usage
 Using FrameTool is simple:
 1. Launch the app
+2. Set up csv output location (defaults to user/Documents)
-2. Select a video file from the popup window
+3. Drop a video file to a drag and drop section
-3. Wait for the analysis to complete
+4. Wait for the analysis to complete
-4. Once done, you can drag and drop another video to analyze
+5. Once done, you can drag and drop another video to analyze

 A test sample video is provided within the `.dmg` installer to demonstrate how the tool works.